vipulnaik/diet-exercise-health/notes/2024-activity-tracker.md

 In the afternoon, I made a trip to Berkeley Bowl (purchases recorded in [food_purchases.sql](../sql/food_purchases.sql)) and then to the nearby Walgreens.
-Later in the evening, I made a brief trip to Walgreens to exchange an incorrectly purchased item, then went to Trader Joe's for my usual food purchases recorded in [food_purchases.sql](../sql/food_purchases.sql).
+Later in the evening, I made a brief trip to Walgreens to exchange an incorrectly purchased item, stopped by at Citibank for financial transactions, then went to Trader Joe's for my usual food purchases recorded in [food_purchases.sql](../sql/food_purchases.sql).